-Infertility and Artificial Insemination
+What Type of Infertility Can Artificial Insemination Treat?

 Other Issues With Artificial Insemination

-Your doctor may suggest trying artificial insemination at least three to six times with injectable hormones before moving on to another -- usually more costly and invasive -- treatment.
-If you're not successful, don't despair -- there are other approaches that you can try, such as in vitro fertilization with your own eggs or with donor eggs.
+Your doctor may suggest trying it at least three to six times with injectable hormones before moving on to another treatment.
+If artificial insemination doesn't help you, there are other approaches you can try, such as in vitro fertilization with your own eggs or with donor eggs or donor sperm.